Some Grocery Stores Pulling Ben & Jerry's Off Shelves After Brand Announces Plans To Stop Selling Ice Cream In Occupied Palestinian Territories

 “You don’t get there by boycotting ice cream,” co-owner Avi Kaner told CBS2’s Lisa Rozner.
 “Even the most liberal minded person who believes in a two-state solution knows ultimately there will be territorial exchanges and swaps… It’s not up to Ben & Jerry’s as an ice cream company to dictate what the borders should be.”

-Israel’s government warned of “severe consequences” if Ben & Jerry’s parent company doesn’t reverse the decision.MORE NEWS: Murphy Signs Law He Calls 'Game Changer' For Small Businesses Impacted By COVID
+Israel’s government warned of “severe consequences” if Ben & Jerry’s parent company doesn’t reverse the decision.MORE NEWS: Robberies Across NYC Spike 16% In Just One Month

 Editor’s note: This story was first published on Tuesday, July 20.